23.1. Introduction

 Date Published

-• amending the specification of goods and/or services to overcome the ground for rejection;
+• amending the specification of goods and/or services to remove those in respect of which the objection applies

 • advising of any other circumstances that might make it appropriate for the Registrar to accept the trade mark.